Our people

 Nominated by Deaf Australia

-Debbie was born Deaf into a Deaf family which includes both parents being deaf.
+Debbie KennewellDebbie is an Auslan user and is a current board member at Deaf Australia.
+She was born Deaf into a Deaf family, which includes both parents being Deaf.
 She primarily uses Auslan (Australian Sign Language), the language of the Deaf community in Australia.

-Richard Dent – Director
+Richard Dent – OAM, FAICD, Director

-Richard Dent's photoRichard is an Independent Director co-opted to the Board for his governance and leadership expertise.
-Richard also has lived experience of disability.
+Richard was appointed by the Board for his governance and leadership expertise.

-Richard was appointed by the Board for his governance expertise.
-Richard is a Fellow of the Australian Institute of Company Directors, and has been active in the disability field for more than 25 years.
-He contributed to the leadership of the NDIS campaign, and he has held CEO, Executive and Board member roles within UnitingCare, the E W Tipping Foundation, National Disability Services, and multiple other organisations.
+He contributed to the leadership of the NDIS campaign, and he has held CEO, Executive and Board member roles within UnitingCare, the E W Tipping Foundation (now Aruma), National Disability Services, and multiple other organisations.

 Isabel Moss - Director